Software-Analytics-Visualisation-Team/andromeda-ansible/README.md

 galaxy
 ```

-## Installing the Designite Tool
+## Installing ONLY the Designite Tool

-To install or update the Designite tool, you can use the `designite` tag with Ansible.
+To install or update only the Designite tool, you can use the `designite` tag with Ansible.
 For example:

 ```bash
 ansible-playbook [playbook_name] --ask-vault-pass --ask-become --tags designite